HUMI INSIGHTS

 They tell themselves: “I’ll build a course when I have more experience.”
 “I’ll launch a SaaS when I have more savings.”
 “I’ll write that book when I have more time.”

-Here is what the data says: the freelancers who break through to $300K+ did not spend years preparing.
-They spent roughly 90 days building their first leverage asset — usually while maintaining 80% of their client workload.
-The difference was not more preparation.
+The data tells a different story.
+Freelancers who break through to $300K+ did not spend years preparing.
+They spent roughly 90 days building their first leverage asset.
+Usually while maintaining 80% of their client workload.
+The difference was not preparation.
 It was a structured sprint.

-This article is the sprint blueprint.
+This is the sprint blueprint.
 Month 1: Audit and Select.
 Month 2: Build and Test.
 Month 3: Launch and Iterate.
-By the end, you will have shipped one leverage asset — a course, a template library, a paid newsletter, or a micro-SaaS — that earns money without your hourly presence.
+By the end, you will have shipped one leverage asset that earns money without your hourly presence.

-Moving from L=1 (every dollar requires you) to L=3 (at least one asset earning without you) is the single highest-ROI move in the HumiValue framework.
+Moving from L=1 to L=3 is the single highest-ROI move in the HumiValue framework.
+Every dollar requires you, to at least one asset earning without you.

 Month 1 (Days 1–30): Audit and Select

 The first month is not about building.
 It is about choosing the right thing to build.
-Most people skip this step and spend 60 days building something nobody wants.
-Do not skip this step.
+Most people skip this step.
+They spend 60 days building something nobody wants.
+Do not skip it.

 Week 1: The Skill Inventory

 List every skill you have used professionally in the last 2 years.
 Not just the ones you bill for.
-Include the meta-skills: client onboarding, project scoping, quality assurance, vendor management.
+Client onboarding.
+Project scoping.
+Quality assurance.
+Vendor management.
 Rate each skill on two axes:

-- Repeatability: How often do you perform this skill?
+1. Repeatability: How often do you perform this skill?
 Daily?
 Weekly?
 Monthly?
-If it is not at least monthly, it is probably too custom to productise.
+Less than monthly?
+Probably too custom to productise.

-- Market demand: Do people ask you about this skill?
+2. Market demand: Do people ask you about this skill?
 Do they pay for it separately?
-Is there an existing market for courses, templates, or tools in this space?
+Is there a market for courses, templates, or tools in this space?

-Pick the top 3 skills that score highest on both axes.
-These are your product candidates.
+Pick the top 3 skills on both axes.
+Product candidates.

 Week 2: The Asset Type Decision

 Not every skill maps to the same asset type.
-Here is the decision matrix:
+The decision matrix I use with every founder:

 Match your top skill to its best asset type.
-If you are a designer who creates brand guidelines weekly: template library.
-If you are a developer who explains React patterns constantly: mini-course.
-If you are a writer with industry insight: paid newsletter.
+Designer who creates brand guidelines weekly?
+Template library.
+Developer who explains React patterns constantly?
+Mini-course.
+Writer with industry insight?
+Paid newsletter.

 Weeks 3–4: The Validation Sprint

-- Send 5 personalised outreach messages per day.
-Not “Would you buy my course?” but “I am building something to solve [specific problem you know they have].
+2. Send 5 personalised outreach messages per day.
+Not “Would you buy my course?”
+Ask: “I am building something to solve [specific problem they have].
 Would you spend 15 minutes telling me what would make it worth paying for?”

-- Run 10 conversations.
-By the end of week 4, you should have spoken to at least 10 potential buyers.
-If 7 or more say they would pay for what you are describing, proceed to Month 2.
-If fewer than 5 are interested, go back to Week 1 and pick a different skill.
+3. Run 10 conversations.
+By the end of week 4, speak to at least 10 potential buyers.
+7 or more say yes?
+Proceed to Month 2.
+Fewer than 5?
+Go back to Week 1.
+Pick a different skill.

 Month 2 (Days 31–60): Build and Test

-You have validated demand.
+You validated demand.
 Now build the minimum viable version.
 Not the perfect version.
-Not the version with 12 modules and a certification.
-The version that solves one specific problem for one specific person.
+Not 12 modules and a certification.
+The version that solves one problem for one person.

 What would your first leverage asset be?
-The diagnostic shows which of your skills has the highest productisation potential.
+I see the diagnostic pinpoint the exact skill with productisation potential.
+Two minutes.

 Weeks 5–6: The Build Sprint

-Block 10–15 hours per week for building.
-Keep your client work at 80% capacity.
-The build sprint rules:
+Block 10 to 15 hours per week.
+Keep client work at 80% capacity.
+Three rules:

-- Ship a v0.1 in 2 weeks.
+• Ship v0.1 in 2 weeks.
 Not v1.0.
 Not “ready for launch.”
-A version you can show to 5 people and get feedback.
-For a course: record 3 lessons, not 12.
-For a template: package your 5 most-used files, not 40.
-For a newsletter: write 4 issues, queue them up.
+A version you can show to 5 people.
+Course: record 3 lessons, not 12.
+Templates: package your 5 most-used files, not 40.
+Newsletter: write 4 issues, queue them.

-- Do not design anything.
-Use default tools: Notion, Google Docs, Loom, Carrd, Gumroad.
-Your first 50 customers do not care about custom branding.
-They care about whether this solves their problem.
+• Do not design anything.
+Notion.
+Google Docs.
+Loom.
+Carrd.
+Gumroad.
+Your first 50 customers do not care about branding.
+They care whether this solves their problem.

 Weeks 7–8: The Test Sprint

-Give your v0.1 to the 10 people you validated with in Month 1.
-Ask one question: “Would you pay $X for this right now?”
+Give v0.1 to the 10 people you validated with in Month 1.
+One question: “Would you pay $X for this right now?”

-If 5 or more say yes: collect payment immediately.
-Pre-sell at a 30-50% discount for being early supporters.
-This does two things: it proves the market and it funds the remaining build time.
+5 or more say yes?
+Collect payment immediately.
+Pre-sell at 30 to 50% off for being early supporters.
+This proves the market and funds the remaining build time.

 Month 3 (Days 61–90): Launch and Iterate

-You have a v0.1 that at least 5 people have paid for.
-Now you make it visible and improve it based on real usage.
+You have a v0.1 that at least 5 people paid for.
+Now make it visible and improve from real usage.

 Weeks 9–10: The Launch Sprint

-- Email your list.
-If you do not have a list, build one.
+1. Email your list.
+No list?
+Build one.
 Start with the 20 people from Month 1.
-Every person who expressed interest goes into a simple spreadsheet or email tool.
-Send them one launch email.
-Keep it under 200 words.
+Every person who expressed interest goes into a spreadsheet.
+One launch email.
+Under 200 words.

-- Post on 2 social platforms.
-Wherever your potential buyers are.
-Not all platforms — two.
+2. Post on 2 platforms.
+Wherever your buyers are.
+Not all platforms.
+Two.
 One post per platform.
-Describe the problem you solved, show a screenshot of the result, link to the product.
+Describe the problem.
+Show a screenshot.
+Link.

-- Ask your first 5 buyers to share.
-A personal message: “If you found this useful, would you mind sharing it with one person who might need it?”
+3. Ask first 5 buyers to share.
+“If you found this useful, would you mind sharing it with one person who might need it?”
 One person each.
-That is 5 new leads — at zero cost.
+Five new leads.
+Zero cost.

-- Set up a simple landing page.
+4. Set up a landing page.
 One headline.
-Three bullet points.
+Three bullets.
 A buy button.
 Gumroad, Carrd, or a Notion page with a Stripe link.
 Done in an afternoon.

 Weeks 11–12: The Iteration Sprint

-Your first 10–20 customers will tell you exactly what to improve — if you ask.
+Your first 10 to 20 customers will tell you exactly what to improve.
+If you ask.
 Send every buyer a 3-question email 2 weeks after purchase:

-If more than 30% of respondents cite the same “missing” item, that is your next build priority.
-If anyone says “No” to question 3, have a conversation with them.
-Their feedback is worth more than 10 positive reviews.
+Over 30% cite the same missing item?
+That is your next build priority.
+Anyone says “No” to question 3?
+Have a conversation.
+Their feedback beats 10 positive reviews.

-By Day 90, you should have: a live product, 10–50 paying customers, a feedback loop, and — most importantly — proof that you can build an asset that earns without your hourly presence.
-You have moved from L=1 to L=3.
+By Day 90: a live product.
+10 to 50 paying customers.
+A feedback loop.
+And proof that you can build an asset that earns without your hourly presence.
+You moved from L=1 to L=3.

 Priya: The 90-day sprint that added $200K

-Priya was a mid-level product designer. $80/hour.
-3 years of experience.
-She had a folder of 40 component templates she had built for client projects — button systems, form patterns, dashboard layouts, onboarding flows.
-Every project she started, she pulled from this folder.
-It saved her hours.
-Her clients never saw it.
+Priya was a mid-level product designer. $80 an hour.
+Three years of experience.
+She had a folder of 40 component templates built for client projects.
+Button systems.
+Form patterns.
+Dashboard layouts.
+Onboarding flows.
+Every project started from this folder.
+Saved her hours.
+Her clients never knew.

-In January, she decided to run this sprint.
-She picked the template library as her asset type (repeatable deliverables, high demand).
-She validated with 12 past clients and fellow designers — 9 said they would pay for a curated, documented version.
+January: she decided to run this sprint.
+Template library as her asset type.
+She validated with 12 past clients and fellow designers.
+Nine said they would pay for a curated, documented version.

-She spent February packaging 20 templates with documentation.
+February: she packaged 20 templates with documentation.
 No custom branding.
 A Notion page with download links and setup guides.
-She pre-sold to 6 early supporters at $150 each — $900 in hand before she finished building.
+Pre-sold to 6 early supporters at $150 each. $900 in hand before she finished building.

-In March, she launched on Twitter and in 3 designer Slack communities.
-She sold 30 more copies at $250.
-By Day 90, she had 36 customers and $8,100 in revenue from her first leverage asset.
-She spent roughly 120 hours building it — equivalent to $9,600 of billable time at her rate.
+March: launched on Twitter and in 3 designer Slack communities.
+Sold 30 more copies at $250.
+Day 90: 36 customers. $8,100 in revenue from her first leverage asset.
+She spent roughly 120 hours building it.
+Equivalent to $9,600 of billable time.
 The asset paid for itself in the first month post-launch.

-One year later, that same template library had sold over 500 copies and generated $125,000.
-Combined with a $29/month design system subscription she launched in month 6, her leverage income crossed $200K — while she continued her client work at 20 hours a week.
+One year later, that template library had sold over 500 copies. $125,000.
+Combined with a $29/month design system subscription she launched in month 6, her leverage income crossed $200K.
+She still did client work.
+20 hours a week.

 Priya did not quit freelancing.
-She did not raise her rate.
-She did not work more hours.
-She ran one 90-day sprint — and it changed the architecture of her income permanently.
+Did not raise her rate.
+Did not work more hours.
+She ran one 90-day sprint.
+It changed the architecture of her income permanently.

-- Wrong skill selected.
-You picked something you are good at but not something people pay for separately.
+• Wrong skill selected.
+You picked something you are good at.
+Not something people pay for.
 Fix: go back to Week 1.
-Re-run the skill inventory.
-This time, ask 5 past clients: “What would you pay me to teach you or give you as a reusable asset?”
-Their answer is your next sprint target.
+Re-run the inventory.
+This time ask 5 past clients: “What would you pay me to teach you or give you as a reusable asset?”
+Their answer is your next target.

-- Perfectionism killed the ship date.
+• Perfectionism killed the ship date.
 You spent 80 days building and 10 days “almost ready.”
-Fix: next sprint, set a Day 30 ship deadline for v0.1 — and sell it as a pre-order.
-Cash in hand creates completion pressure that no amount of self-discipline can replicate.
+Fix: next sprint, set a Day 30 deadline for v0.1.
+Sell it as a pre-order.
+Cash in hand creates completion pressure that no amount of discipline can replicate.

-- No distribution channel.
-You built something good but had nowhere to sell it.
-No email list.
-No social following.
-No community access.
-Fix: spend the 90 days before your next sprint building an audience of 200+ people.
+• No distribution channel.
+You built something good.
+Nowhere to sell it.
+No list.
+No following.
+No community.
+Fix: spend 90 days before your next sprint building an audience of 200+ people.
 Write online.
 Join communities.
 Give free value.
-Distribution must precede product — or the product collects dust.
+Distribution before product.
+Or the product collects dust.

-The sprint is not a one-shot guarantee.
-It is a repeatable process.
-Most successful leverage-builders run 3–4 sprints before one breaks through.
-The key is treating each sprint as a learning cycle, not a make-or-break moment.
+The sprint is repeatable, not one-shot.
+Most leverage-builders run 3 or 4 sprints before one breaks through.
+Each sprint is a learning cycle.
+Not a make-or-break moment.

 Week-by-week execution checklist

 Print this.
 Stick it on your wall.
-Check off each week as you complete it.
+Check off each week.

 The 90-Day Sprint Checklist

-According to MBO Partners’ 2024 report, independent professionals who productise at least one service earn 2.3× more than those who bill purely by the hour.
+MBO Partners’ 2024 report: independent professionals who productise at least one service earn 2.3× more than those who bill purely by the hour.
 The gap is not luck.
-It is not talent.
-It is whether you ran the sprint — or kept waiting for the perfect moment.
+Not talent.
+It is whether you ran the sprint.
+Or kept waiting for the perfect moment.

 Key takeaways

-- Leverage does not require years — it requires a structured 90-day sprint.
+1. Leverage does not require years.
 Month 1: audit and select the right skill.
 Month 2: build and validate with real buyers.
-Month 3: launch and iterate based on feedback.
+Month 3: launch and iterate from feedback.

-- Validate before you build.
+2. Validate before you build.
 Talk to 10 potential buyers before writing a single line of code or recording a single video.
-80% of first-time product creators skip this — and build something nobody wants.
+Skipping this step is the most common failure pattern I see in the data.

-- Ship ugly.
+3. Ship ugly.
 Ship incomplete.
 Ship.
-The Day 45 v0.1 deadline is the single most important rule.
+Day 45 v0.1 deadline.
+The single most important rule.
 Perfectionism is the #1 killer of leverage assets.
-Your first 50 customers do not care about your branding.
+Your first 50 customers do not care about branding.

-→ Discover which skill to productise first — 2-minute free diagnostic
+Discover which skill to productise first.
+2 minutes.
+Free.

 You finished reading.